Simon-1999/Linesearch/README.md

 ```
 git clone https://github.com/Simon-1999/Linesearch.git
 ```
 Then, copy past the folder called linesearch into the path of you pyhon file where you want to import the line search package.
-Then import the line search package with the following line of code.
+Finally, import the line search package with the following line of code.
 ```
 import linesearch as ls
 ```
-No you can follow the instruction as provided in the code documentation in the appendix of my MSc thesis.
+Now you can follow the instructions as provided in the code documentation in the appendix of my MSc thesis.
 Or use example.py as a guide.